 Also, a cornerstone to our investment philosophy is broad diversification among growth and value companies, small, medium and large companies and international companies.
 We never know what the future holds, so we want to have a mix of assets that will perform well under a variety of market conditions.
 If we focused exclusively on dividend-paying stocks, we would be forced to underweight sectors of the economy like technology that we believe have attractive future growth prospects.

 Regardless of what happens in the stock market over the next year, your portfolio income should be higher each subsequent year.
 The management teams of high-quality companies with long track records of dividend increases are very reluctant to cut their dividends.
-Even in a recessionary environment, more companies should increase their dividends than maintain or cut them.
+Even in a recessionary environment, more companies should increase their dividends rather than maintain or cut them.

 We encourage our clients to focus on this concept of rising portfolio income to meet their investment goals and help provide peace of mind during the inevitable corrections and bear markets that we will all experience at some point.